SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-20-htb-vulnescape-writeup.md

 Because we can access the system settings and the control panel, as well as Microsoft Edge, it's safe to assume this is a Multi-App mode.
 Reading it's definition tells us that it works based on a whitelist of permitted applications.

 Knowing this, I'll be bypassing a whitelist.
-My first attempt will be to rename de executable to something that is inside the whitelist, for example msedge.exe, the executable of Micrososft Edge.
+My first attempt will be to rename de executable to something that is inside the whitelist, for example `msedge.exe`, the executable of Micrososft Edge.

-We'll right click and choose "Save link as" on our previously downloaded cmd.exe.
+We'll right click and choose `"Save link as"` on our previously downloaded cmd.exe.

 <p align="center">
   <a href="/assets/images/VulnEscape/Captura20.png" class="glightbox">